 In the 18th century, Thomas Wentworth set out to display his political allegiances through the design of the Union Jack Garden.
 Over the next two years, the garden segments will be re-designed by community groups from around Barnsley in a way that represents their core values and identity.

-This project is on hold, but we are hoping to start working with community groups on site in Spring 2021.
+This project is on hold, but we are hoping to start working with community groups on site in Autumn 2021.

 Forest Families is a brand-new course run at Northern College, with the support of Barnsley Museum’s Family Learning programme.
 Groups will spend a weekend at Wentworth Castle Gardens, learning new ways of working together as a family by developing practical skills in a forest setting.
 They’ll explore opportunities to volunteer as a family in Barnsley.

 We’re delighted that the first Forest Families weekend is running in May 2021.